-Chinese e-commerce goliath Alibaba has opened two self-designed, self-built data centers in Hebei Province, the first time it did not team up with telecom operators in building data centers.
+Chinese e-commerce goliath Alibaba has opened two data centers in Hebei Province, the first facilities it has designed and built without any help from local telecom operators.

 The data centers are located in Zhangbei County in Zhangjiakou and are expected to serve Alibaba customers in northern China.

 Preparing for the biggest shopping day of the year

 “The two centers in Zhangbei are the first centers we have exclusively designed and built to support our business,” Jeff Zhang, CTO of Alibaba Group, told China Daily.